tomduck/myiapws/README.md

 The primary use of the library is as an educational tool.
 The publications describing the formulations map directly to the code.
 The interfaces are simple, fully pythonic and [numpy](http://www.numpy.org/)-capable.

-Developers interested in an advanced thermodynamics package covering over 100 species should check out [COOLPROP](http://www.coolprop.org/).
+Developers interested in a thermodynamics package covering over 100 fluids should check out [CoolProp](http://www.coolprop.org/).

 Installation